valerio-bozzolan/pywikibot-replace.py-ugly-feeder/README.md

     php fetch-redirects-in-csv.php

-This will fetch all the redirect ([example output](https://paste.debian.net/971728/)) in two files:
+This will fetch all the redirects ([example output](https://paste.debian.net/971728/)) in two files:
 * `move_a-b_article.csv` ([example](https://paste.debian.net/971729/))
 * `move-a-b-template.csv` ([example](https://paste.debian.net/971730/)).

-After verified the generated `CSV` files then do:
+After verified the generated `CSV` files, read all the lines from `move_a-b_article.csv` looking for proper names (like "Jhon Foo", and not like "Banana").
+Move these proper names rows in a file called `move_a-b_article_propername.csv`.

+Then do:

     cp pywikibot-pre-template.txt        pywikibot-ready.sh
     php generate-regexes-from-csv.php >> pywikibot-ready.sh